Yosef-Eid/Yosef-Eid/README.md

 </div>
 <p></p>
 <p align="justify">
 welcome to my GitHub Page.
-I am Reza Shakeri and now Computer engineering student, I learn new things about programming and teach these things to others, I have been programming for almost more than 10 years and worked with many languages and technologies.
-Also, inside Instagram, I have a media called <a href="https://www.instagram.com/barnamenevisiinsta">Barnamenevisinsta</a> that shares everything I learn about programming.
+I am Yousef Eid.
+I am a front-end designer and developer, I learn new things about programming and teach these things to others, I have been programming for almost more than 3 years and worked with many languages and technologies.
+I have created and developed a new library called (joscript) that simplifies JavaScript code so that developing and building websites is easier than would be possible with JavaScript alone.
+You can watch it here <a href="">Joscript</a>

 </p>